dreambamboo/STT-BOX-public/README.md

-# GIST-public
+# STT-BOX

-The codes and model will be available as soon as the corresponding article is accepted.
+The system and codes will be available as soon as the corresponding article is accepted.